Why can't I see any quads in MyHousing?

 Who is required to live on campus?

 All first- and second-year students are required to live in a residence hall on campus.
 For the 2018-2019 academic year, a first-year student is an individual who receives a high school diploma in January 2018 or later.
 PSEO or Advanced Placement credits are not considered when determining first-year status.
-Students who live with their parents or legal guardians in their primary residence within a 15-mile radius are required to complete the Request for a Residency Requirement Exemption form.
+Students who live with their parents or legal guardians in their primary residence within a 15-mile radius are required to complete the Residency Requirement Exemption form which will be available in Spring 2018.

 How does Housing Sign-Up work?